taytwkim/nn-perf/README.md

 # Performance Analysis of NN Training

-* Training workload to experiment with performance analysis tools like Nvidia Nsight.
+* Training workload to experiment with performance analysis tools.
-* Train Resnet18 and Resnet34 on CIFAR-10
+* Train Resnet18 and Resnet34 on CIFAR-10.

 ## 🚀 Setup